jing-library/r-socialsci/_episodes/00-intro.md

 software that interprets the scripts written using it.

-To make it easier to interact with R, we will use [RStudio](https://rstudio.com), the most popular IDE (Integrated Development Environmemt) for R, to write R scripts and to interact with the R software.
+To make it easier to interact with R, we will use [RStudio](https://rstudio.com), the most popular IDE (Integrated Development Environment) for R, to write R scripts and to interact with the R software.
 To function correctly, RStudio needs R and therefore both need to be installed on your computer.